Zeeker/blog/content/post/how-to-build-your-professional-website/part-2-now/index.md

 # Tell hugo to use relative URLs

 Before we get to the fun part we need to make sure that certain configurations are properly set.
-The config you copied earlier makes some choices which are not suitable for making quick deployments.
+The Hugo config you copied in [part 1][part-1] uses some defaults which are not suited for quick deployments.

 Run the following to check your config: